 Conceptually, how does this feature work?

-This question is something I’m expecting from a lot of customers, so l me try my best to explain this in the simplest possible ways.
+This question is something I'm expecting from a lot of customers, so l I try my best to explain this in the simplest possible ways.

 Basics: Attendance without breaks.
 If attendance is normally tracked without considering breaks, the 'work duration' will be counted using FILO method - i.e. first punch is In-Time and last punch is Out-Time, irrespective of how many times the employee punches in and out during the day.

-In case a biometric device is being used for monitoring attendance, punches will not be considered based on the device direction.
-This means, first punch will be treated as In and 2nd punch will be treated as Out (3rd punch will be treated as Out too, if it’s the last punch of the day), irrespective of device location – whether it’s inside the door or outside the door.
+In case a biometric device is being used for monitoring attendance, punches will not be considered based on the device directly.
+This means, the first punch will be treated as In and 2nd punch will be treated as Out (3rd punch will be treated as Out too if it's the last punch of the day), irrespective of device location - whether it's inside the door or outside the door.